dansomrob/dansomrob.github.io/hidden.md

 This is a vague, self-exploratory essay looking at purpose & meaning.
 I want to guide me to figure out what I want to do with my life and my next few years at Imperial.

+>'Education was a substitute for thinking about your future' Thiel

 ### Introduction

 Over the very long term, there are two main parts to your life. **Your job** & **your family**.
 Your job is how you meaningfully contribute to society.
 Your family is what keeps the human population alive in future generations.

 I want to avoid setting goals as every time I've tried this I've failed.
-Instead I want to focus on systems and build these into my identity.
+Instead I want to focus on who I cant to become (identity).

-Happiness

 ### My Anti-Goals